Site icon Vishwa Khabar

 Group Captain Shubhanshu “Shux” Shukla of the Indian Air Force (IAF) safely returned to Earth on July 15, 2025, after completing an 18-day mission aboard the International Space Station (ISS) as the mission pilot of Axiom Mission 4 (Ax-4).
 The SpaceX Crew Dragon capsule Grace splashed down in the Pacific Ocean off the coast of California, concluding a milestone private mission.
 This mission marked India’s first human presence on the ISS and only the second time an Indian citizen has ventured into space, following Rakesh Sharma’s historic flight in 1984.

 In orbit, Shukla shared live updates with India.
 He beamed that “it’s an amazing ride” and marveled at the flag (“Tiranga”) on his suit, telling fellow countrymen, “Namaskar, my dear countrymen!
 What a ride!… This journey of mine is not a beginning to the ISS but to India’s Human Space Programme… Together, let’s initiate India’s Human Space Programme.
 Jai Hind!
-Jai Bharat!”.
+Jai Bharat!
 These first words from space underscored the historic nature of the flight.

 Axiom Mission 4 Timeline and Highlights

-Ax-4 lifted off on a SpaceX Falcon 9 rocket from NASA’s Kennedy Space Center on June 25, 2025 at 06:31 UTC.
+Ax-4 lifted off on a SpaceX Falcon 9 rocket from NASA’s Kennedy Space Center on June 25, 2025, at 06:31 UTC.
 The Crew Dragon Endurance carried the four-person international crew into orbit.
-After about 14 hours, the spacecraft docked to the ISS on June 26, 2025.
+After about 14 hours, the spacecraft docked with the ISS on June 26, 2025.
 In a welcoming ceremony aboard the station, Commander Whitson presented Shukla with an astronaut pin as the 634th person to reach space.
 Over the next 18 days, the crew lived and worked aboard the ISS, conducting dozens of scientific experiments and exchanging views with mission control.

 Key mission steps included: